 It all starts with the selection of a tree: done with the vivid imagination of shapes and forms its wood might take, thus with a piece of furniture in mind.
 The trunk of the tree then reaches saw mills where they are sawn under personal supervision.
 The logs are stored for at least 6 months and then again kept for a month in a drying chamber where the wood loses most of its moisture, retaining just enough malleability for it to be shaped in desired forms.

 The transformation of these logs into pieces of furniture is a painstaking process of patience and perseverance and entails use of fine skills, meticulous planning and specialised tools and finishing materials from China and Japan.
-Solid Bench’s designs are minimalistic and inspired by Japanese woodcrafters and designers.
+Solid Bench’s designs are minimalistic, inspired by Japanese woodcrafters and designers.

-Solid Bench was founded by Hitesh Sharma and Anant Khirbat who were contemporaries at Delhi College of Engineering (now known as Delhi Technological University).
-Both, in different years. read for their business degrees at the Indian Institute of Management Calcutta and got together, after their own entrepreneurial and corporate careers, in 2009 to found a packaging startup (a successful company now) that provides innovative solutions to some leading automotive and heavy engineering companies, among others.
+Hitesh Sharma and Anant Khirbat founded Solid Bench.
+They were contemporaries at Delhi College of Engineering (now known as Delhi Technological University).
+Both, in different years, also read for their business degrees at the Indian Institute of Management Calcutta.
+They got together, after their own entrepreneurial and corporate careers, in 2009 to found a packaging startup (a successful company now) that provides innovative solutions to some leading automotive and heavy engineering companies, among others.